arturPukhavy/Webwinkel/BE/README.md

 ```
 ## Login API
 #### Fetch an user by userName and password
-(Note: this is just a simple non-secured example, should not be used in real projects)
+(Note: this is just a simple non-secured example.
+It should not be used in real projects)
 ```
 curl 'http://localhost:3000/api/v1/login' \
 --header 'Content-Type: application/json' \